philipm7/DocSearch/README.md

-# Legal Tech - Part I (Backend Only) — Document Redlining + Search API
+# Legal Tech - Part I - Document Redlining + Search API

 This is a small FastAPI service that:
 - Stores text documents